nricciardi/nmd/README.md

   }
 }
 ```

+> Files can be NMD or MD files.

 - **cover** (can be `null`) is the name of the collection cover
 - **order** is the ordered list of file names which form the collection